Vedret/nodejs_web_scraper/README.md

     });
     }

-Now we have to call our main() function every 5 minutes
+Next we have to call our main() function every 5 minutes

     const minutes = 5, the_interval=minutes*60 *100;
     setInterval(function(){